Thinking of moving to Hong Kong?

 The main point is, don’t stress out.
 Hong Kong is a fast paced environment so just be mentally prepared.
 You may want to settle everything before you fly out to HK in the first place.
 I know all want to feel secure and settled before we fly to the other side of the world.
 But if you do, I would try not to book anything too long term as once you arrive it may not be the location or setup you like.

 This is a blog post in itself that I am working on, but let me give first time visitors here some highlights.
 Hong Kong housing is one of the highest in the world.
 The prices are high to rent as well as buying.
 Prepare to live in an apartment about the size of a Manhattan apartment, if not smaller.

-I have two tips here, does location in Hong Kong matter?
+Does location in Hong Kong matter?
 Do you need to be near the central business district and all the Western nightclubs?
-Or are you willing to live out in the more local Hong Kong districts that is local and residential?
+Or are you willing to live in the more local, residential Hong Kong districts?
 There are a few factors to consider in this decision making.

 1. Do you need to live near a lot of other westerners?